julia-slipantschuk/julia-slipantschuk.github.io/index.md

 ## Research interests

-My research is in chaotic dynamical systems and understanding their long-term behaviour using functional analytical techniques.
+My research is in  dynamical systems and understanding their long-term behaviour using functional analytical techniques.
 I am interested in the interplay between Ergodic Theory and Spectral Theory, in particular in Ruelle resonances of hyperbolic dynamical systems.
 I also have a strong interest in applications, developing algorithms to approximate dynamical quantities of interest such as invariant measures, mixing rates, Lyapunov exponents, dimensions of hyperbolic attractors.

 ## Professional history